JR63/PiInMotion/README.md

 Teaser:

-This project will describe how to use Raspberry Pi B+ or A+ or Odroid-W and Arduino Pro Mini to realize a RC link to a vehicle over WLAN.
+This project will describe how to use Raspberry Pi B+, A+, 2 or Odroid-W and Arduino Pro Mini to realize a RC link to a vehicle over WLAN.

 It's mainly for FPV usage in combination with a HD video stream.